UK Airgun Law

 You will also require two methods of identity from your authorised suppliers, including proof of address as well - you cannot buy on-line.

-The FAC is not necessarily difficult to obtain but you will need to fulfill a very strict set of criteria and be inspected by your local police as to why you actually need a more high powered rifle in order to be granted permission to have one.
+The FAC is not necessarily that difficult to obtain but you will need to fulfil a very strict set of criteria and be inspected by your local police as to why you actually need a more high powered rifle in order to be granted permission to have one.

 This process applies to all high velocity rifles in the UK including semi automatics and gauges up to .50 cal.